gregoropmann/GregorOpmannOS/README.md

 This is NOT intended to be a secure multi-user operating system.
 Use responsibly.

+> [!WARNING]
-**!
-This OS is intended for temporary live sessions only.
+> This OS is intended for temporary live sessions only.
-Do not use it as a secure daily-driver environment. ¡**
+> Do not use it as a secure daily-driver environment.